By Scott Sanderson, MD, Chief of Neurosurgery, Danbury Hospital

 Speaking from personal experience, this type of pain can feel catastrophic and you may be inclined to go to the emergency department.
 However, it usually gets better with a course of strong anti-inflammatory medication or muscle relaxants and local treatment, such as heat or ice.

-- The pain does not go away within two weeks
+- The pain does not go away within two weeks.

-- The pain worsens
+- The pain worsens.

-- You have pain radiating down one or both arms or legs or your back or buttocks
+- You have pain radiating down one or both arms or legs or your back or buttocks.

-- You have arm or leg numbness or weakness
+- You have arm or leg numbness or weakness.

-- You are unsteady when you stand or walk
+- You are unsteady when you stand or walk.

-- You have new bladder or bowel incontinence
+- You have new bladder or bowel incontinence.

 You may need urgent medical attention if you have spine pain after a traumatic event where you hit your head, neck or back.

-It is also important for us to develop a care plan that supports your lifestyle goals so you not only feel better but also maintain your quality of life.
+Your spine specialist should also make a personalized care plan for you based on a thorough examination, medical history, and imaging such as X-rays, CT scans and MRIs.
+It is also important for your doctor to develop a care plan that supports your lifestyle goals so you not only feel better but can maintain your quality of life.

+During the initial exam, your spine specialist should accurately determine the source of your symptoms.
 For example, many people with a cervical spine (neck) injury have pain in the shoulder blade.
 They understandably think it is a shoulder or upper back problem and first see an orthopedist, physiatrist, physical therapist or pain management specialist before a spine specialist.

-Spinal injury treatment plans
+Spine injury treatment options

 Non-surgical spine treatment